TheRoddyWMS/Roddy-Default-Plugin/README.md

 The `debugWrapInScript` variable -- defaulting to `false` -- turns on the `set +xv` verbosity shell options.

 The `baseEnvironmentScript` is sourced with relaxed values for `set`, i.e. with `set +ue`, because often files like `/etc/profile` are not under the control of the person running the workflow.
-Changes to the `set` options in the `baseEnvironmentScript` are not inherited by subsequent code in the
+Changes to the `set` options in the `baseEnvironmentScript` are not inherited by subsequent code in the  `wrapInScript.sh`.
- `wrapInScript.sh`.

 The environment script has the same values for the shell options set via `set` in Bash, as the wrapper.
 In particular this means that `errexit` is set.
 Changes in the environment script *are* inherited by subsequent code in the `wrapInScript.sh`.

 It is possible to run the same command that Roddy runs as remote job from the interactive command line.
-The wrapper script recognizes that it is run in an interactive session and avoids an exitting of the Bash upon errors (i.e. `set +e` is set) but should otherwise behave exactly as if run by
- `bsub` or `qsub`.
+The wrapper script recognizes that it is run in an interactive session and avoids an exitting of the Bash upon errors (i.e. `set +e` is set) but should otherwise behave exactly as if run by `bsub` or `qsub`.

 Finally the wrapped script has debugging options `WRAPPED_SCRIPT_DEBUG_OPTIONS`.
 For convenience, the application of these options can be turned of by the `disableDebugOptionsForToolscript`.

 ### Execution

 As stated previously, the wrapped script is executed by Bash.
-This means you can use a shebang-line to select an arbitrary interpreter, e.g. one you have pulled into the environment via the `baseEnvironmentScript` or the workflow- or job-specific environments scripts.
+This means you can use a shebang-line to select an arbitrary interpreter, e.g. one youhave pulled into the environment via the `baseEnvironmentScript` or the workflow- or job-specific environments scripts.

 ### Conventions